SK-EID/smart-id-documentation/README.md

 This method initiates a certificate (device) choice dialogue on end user's device, so it may not be called without explicit need (i.e. it may be called only as the first step in signing process).

+This method accepts "QSCD" as a certificate level parameter.
+This is a shortcut marking a certificate of "QUALIFIED" level which is also QSCD-capable.
+"ADVANCED" certificates cannot be QSCD-capable.

 ### 4.3.1.
 Preconditions

 * User identified in the request (either by PNO identifier or document number) is present in the system.